abouchard-ds/Land-Real-Estate/README.md

 # Land Real Estate Program
-Proof of concept.
+Proof of concept, base code: data pipeline, cleanup, exploration, analysis.

 ![Boreal Forest](/media/myboreal.jpg)

-I want to buy land in the boreal forest.
-No website offer me the information I want.
+I want to buy land in the boreal forest but no website can answer my questions:

 - I want good current data on the market to make informed decisions;
 - I want to be able to compare listings side by side;